 We appreciate the efforts of parents, grandparents, and community volunteers who are willing to serve our district and students.
-If you are interested in volunteering, please contact your child's campus principal or assistant principal for more information and to complete an application visit http://lewisvilleisd.voly.org.
+If you are interested in volunteering, please update or complete a volunteer application at http://lewisvilleisd.voly.org.
+For questions about volunteering on a specific campus, please reach out to that campus directly.